Ikhsan Fandi: Young Lions

-In 2017, it was announced that Ikhsan would sign for the under-23 football team, Young Lions FC ahead of the 2017 S.League season.
+In 2017, it was announced that Ikhsan would sign for the under-23 football team, Young Lions, ahead of the 2017 S.League season.
 It was revealed on 17 March 2017 that, although Ikhsan has yet to make an appearance for his new club, his former club, Club Deportivo Universidad Católica, was interested in re-signing Ikhsan and his brother Irfan after they finish their national service obligations.
-5 games into the season and with the club still pointless, Ikhsan has still to make an appearance.
+5 games into the season and with the club still pointless, Ikhsan has yet to make an appearance.

 On 23 April 2017, Ikhsan made his debut for the Young Lions against Tampines Rovers.
 In total, Ikhsan played 10 league games for the Young Lions while serving his national service as an infantry trooper.
 Following the conclusion of the season, it was reported that Ikhsan, along with brother Irfan, is set for a trial with English club Leeds United in March, after the end of his national service.

 Ikhsan scored his professional goal in game week 7 against Hougang United.
 He also assisted with another goal.
 He stayed on with the Young Lions for the 2018 Singapore Premier League season and scored 8 goals during his entire time at the club.